White House renews bid to end 'Remain in Mexico' policy

 The administration said earlier this month that it expected to reinstate the policy, known officially as “Migrant Protection Protocols,” around mid-November, subject to Mexican government approval.
 Mexico wants cases to generally conclude within six months, timely and accurate access to case information and better access to legal counsel for asylum-seekers.

-Some of the administration’s most prominent pro-immigration allies say the time it took for Mayorkas to draft Friday’s opinion showed a lack of sense of urgency, which U.S. officials dispute.
+Some of the administration’s most prominent pro-immigration allies say Friday's opinion was overdue and that Mayorkas lacked a sense of urgency.
+U.S. officials deny slow-walking and point to the research that went into producing the 39-page memo.

 Many U.S.-based legal aid groups who have represented asylum-seekers waiting in Mexico say they will no longer take such cases, raising questions about how the U.S. can satisfy Mexico's insistence on better access to counsel.
 Administration officials say they believe there are enough other lawyers who will represent asylum-seekers sent back to Mexico.